-Medical Device Excise Tax Suspended: The Medical Device Excise Tax is suspended for a second two-year term for sales in 2018 and 2019.
+Medical Device Excise Tax Repealed: The Medical Device Excise Tax was repealed at the end of 2019 after a second two-year suspension.

 Research and Experimentation Credit Made Permanent: For taxable years beginning after 2015, the credit is modified to allow an eligible small business (as defined in section 38(c)(5)(C)) to claim the credit against both its regular tax and alternative minimum tax (AMT) liabilities.
 Beginning in 2016, certain small businesses also may claim the credit against the employer portion of their payroll tax liability, rather than against their income tax liability.